It’s October and the shops are full of Hallowe’en merchandise, pumpkins, bats and skeletons and more.

 On our first aid courses, at First Response First Aid we teach participants how to assess any emergency situation, how to work out what help is needed and what to do straight away to help the injured person.
 It can sometimes be difficult to tell whether a bone is broken, but there may be pain, swelling or deformity.
 However, if the break is small or it's just a crack, the person may not feel much pain or even realise that they have broken a bone.

-Would you feel able to cope in an emergency, either at home or at work?
 If not, why not attend one of our regular first aid courses?
 They run at various venues across the West Midlands every week.
 We offer high quality, professional, certified training at affordable prices.
 Please call us to chat about which course is right for you, we are here to help.